xavier-lessage/DeepMI-Annotation/README.md

 EXT = 'png' --> Format of the images

-Using the <Zoom> button, zoom in on the area to be annotated and click on the desired annotation (Red, Orange, Green).
-Two annotation files will be generated, a classic log file and another one, in Yolo format.
+Using the "zoom" button on the toolbar, zoom in on the area to be annotated and then click on the desired annotation (Red, Orange, Green).
+Two annotation files will be generated, a classic log file and another, in Yolo format.

 ## Keyboard shortcuts